crypticcoin-renewed/CrypticCoin/doc/book/src/design/p2p-data-propagation.md

 ## `mapOrphanTransactions`

-Upstream uses this map to store transactions that are rejected by `AcceptToMemoryPool` because the node doesn't have their transparent inputs. `zcashd` inherits this behaviour but limits it to purely-transparent transactions (that is, if a transaction contains any shielded components, the node rejects it as invalid and adds it to `recentRejects`).
+Upstream uses this map to store transactions that are rejected by `AcceptToMemoryPool` because the node doesn't have their transparent inputs. `crypticcoind` inherits this behaviour but limits it to purely-transparent transactions (that is, if a transaction contains any shielded components, the node rejects it as invalid and adds it to `recentRejects`).